top of page

-Due to regulations regarding paying passenger, I am unable to provide this service at this time.
-You may observe from shore, please contact me to coordinate this.
-Washington State Ferries does allow the scattering of cremated remains, click here for more information.
-There are also charter boat services available to accommodate accompanied scatterings of cremains.
+• Due to regulations regarding the transport of paying passengers, I am unable to offer attended scattering services.
+However, you are welcome to observe from shore, please contact me to coordinate the details.
+Washington State Ferries permits the scattering of cremated remains.
+You can click here for more information.
+Additionally, there are charter boat services available that can accommodate accompanied scatterings of cremains.

 How do you scatter the ashes?